harrymkt/mgh/Web/content/docs/blackjack/about.md

 Blackjack advertises the following features:
 - Gain in-game currency which can be used across all the games to buy and exchange items.
 - Numbers only; use 1 to 10 numbers and get a total of 21.
+- Wish your luck.
+Will you hit another card?
+Will you stand with what you have?
+Or better yet, will your best of luck pull you over to win double your bidding?
+Everything is determined by it!
 - Keyboard is not required; Android gestures fully supported.

 ## What is the Game Tab?